panzi/fezpak/README.md

 reason just happens to be the way the FEZ developers named the files.

 **Note:** File names may conflict with directory names.
-If you unpack such an archive you need to specify `-x EXT` to add an extension to all extracted files and resolve the name confilct.
+If you unpack such an archive you need to specify `-x EXT` or `--guess-extension` to add file name extension to all extracted files in order resolve the name confilct.

+Sometimes there is the exact same file name twice in the archive.
+In this case the second occurance will overwrite the first when unpacking.
+When the archive is mounted as a file system name conflict resolution is a bit different.
+In this case `~number` is added between the file name and the extension. `number` is the first number that doesn't produce a confict.

+I noticed that all doubled file names in the archives of FEZ contain the exact same content, so I guess their existance is a mistake.

 	┌──────────────────────────────┐